Skip to content

 Defining <DialogueTarget> in the <DialogueNode> tag instead of a <DialogueOption> will make the conversation go directly to that target after the character is done talking.

-Used in tandem with DialogueTarget, makes it so you must have a ship log fact to go to the next node.
+You can also use <DialogueTargetShipLogCondition> in tandem with DialogueTarget to make it so you must have a ship log fact to go to the next node.

 Adding to existing dialogue